hpreston/nso-getting-started/04a-mvu.md

     ```
     </details>

 1. This looks like exactly what we'd want.
-But let's dig a bit deeper and look at the `full-configuration` for these devices.
+But let's dig a bit deeper and look at the `full-configuration` for these devices (for just the `snmp-server` part of the device).

     ```
     show full-configuration devices device dmz-rtr02-1 config snmp-server